 "In 2005, in recognition of the change to which we were being called, we celebrated our last parish Sunday Mass.
 We prayerfully ritualized our story and committed ourselves to the continuing faith journey.
 There was hardly a dry eye as the congregation processed out, open to the call to be foundational members of the new parish of Corpus Christi, South Tuggeranong.

-"We had lost our parish, our name and our place of worship.
+"We had lost our parish, our name and our place of we had lost our parisn, our name and our place of worship.
 It hurt and in some ways it still does.

 "Perhaps there needs to be a similar liturgical celebration to remember and to move on from St Patrick's.
 "Indeed, the call of our Christian faith is always onward and to new life; 'Why look amongst the dead for someone who is alive?'
 (Luke 24:5)